Erie County Court Records

 Arrest Records and the Sheriff's Office

-The Erie County Sheriff’s Office maintains arrest records and operates a jail roster that is accessible on its website.
+The Erie County Sheriff's Office keeps arrest records and runs a publicly accessible jail roster on its website.
 The roster displays mugshots, jail identification numbers, charges, bail information, booking details, and the arresting agency.

 Erie County Sheriff's Office